-- having noted that the appellant company, in terms of the reasoned letter of objection dated 20th December 2011 and through the verbal submissions made during the hearing held on the 25th January 2012, had objected against the decisions of the Government Health Procurement Services (MHEC) to disqualify its offer as non-compliant and to recommend the cancellation of the call for tenders; - having noted the appellant firm's representatives' claims and observations regarding the fact that (a) by letter dated 5th August 2011 2011 the Government Health Procurement Service had informed him that his company's offer had been found technically non-compliant since "its delivery process does not enable to supply a 50% shelf life remaining upon delivery as per appendix 1 submitted with quote.
-Hence not 2/3rd remaining as per tender document", (b) this pharmaceutical product was unique and it could be administered to rare types of multiple sclerosis patients and, in fact, in Malta there were only 4 to 6 of such patients, (c) a very strict international protocol was applicable for the use of this medicine such that it was issued on a patient-named basis, i.e. it could not be put in store, and even Pharma MT Ltd had to undergo a rigorous process in order to handle this product, (d) this was a very powerful medicine so much so that, due to the resultant fatalities, it had been withdrawn from the market but - quite an unusual event in the pharmaceutical sector - it was reintroduced in the market due to pressure exerted by neurologists since this medicine was the only means that could improve the quality of life and even prolong the life of a category of multiple sclerosis patients, (e) the patient would be administered this medicine once a month and it was quite a painful process, (f) the product was manufactured only by Biogen Idec and the manufacturer was not in a position to supply it with a 50% remaining shelf life due to basic aspects of production and lead time, including quarantine, (g) Biogen Idec would endeavour to supply Government Health Procurement Services with the latest production batch available and (h) this product had a 2-year shelf life; - having considered the contracting authority's representative's submissions, namely that (a) the adjudicating board had carried out its evaluation correctly, namely the offer submitted by the appellant company was not according to tender conditions since the product could not be supplied with the requested remaining shelf life, (b) given the declarations made by the appellant company's representative, the contracting authority would have to either re-issue the tender with amended conditions or use an alternative procurement procedure other than the open tender one, (c) since mid-December 2011 the tender document regarding the supply of medicines had been amended with regard to such aspects as the shelf life and the submission samples in a way that suppliers were being given more leeway and (d) the estimated consumption of this product was put by the Government Health Procurement Services at 130 per annum;
+- having noted that the appellant company, in terms of the reasoned letter of objection dated 10th August 2011 and through the verbal submissions made during the hearing held on the 25th January 2012, had objected against the decisions of the Government Health Procurement Services (MHEC) to disqualify its offer as non-compliant and to recommend the cancellation of the call for tenders; - having noted the appellant firm's representatives' claims and observations regarding the fact that (a) by letter dated 5th August 2011 2011 the Government Health Procurement Service had informed him that his company's offer had been found technically non-compliant since "its delivery process does not enable to supply a 50% shelf life remaining upon delivery as per appendix 1 submitted with quote.
+Hence not 2/3rd remaining as per tender document", (b) this pharmaceutical product was unique and it could be administered to rare types of multiple sclerosis patients and, in fact, in Malta there were only 4 to 6 of such patients, (c) a very strict international protocol was applicable for the use of this medicine such that it was issued on a patient-named basis, i.e. it could not be put in store, and even Pharma MT Ltd had to undergo a rigorous process in order to handle this product, (d) this was a very powerful medicine so much so that, due to the resultant fatalities, it had been withdrawn from the market but - quite an unusual event in the pharmaceutical sector - it was reintroduced in the market due to pressure exerted by neurologists since this medicine was the only means that could improve the quality of life and even prolong the life of a category of multiple sclerosis patients, (e) the patient would be administered this medicine once a month and it was quite a painful process, (f) the product was manufactured only by Biogen Idec and the manufacturer was not in a position to supply it with a 50% remaining shelf life due to basic aspects of production and lead time, including quarantine, (g) Biogen Idec would endeavour to supply Government Health Procurement Services with the latest production batch available, (h) this was the first time that the Government Health